WHO WE ARE

 Remuneration policy for BOD and SM

-The remuneration policy for members of the Board and the Senior Management of the Group reflects the interests of the shareholders and the company, taking into consideration any specific matters, including the assignments and the responsibility undertaken.
+The Policy reflects the interests of the shareholders and the company, taking into consideration any specific matters, including the assignments and the responsibility undertaken.
 In addition, the remuneration policy helps promote long term goals for safeguarding the company’s interests.

-Efforts are made to ensure that the remuneration of the Board of Directors matches the level in comparable companies, whilst also taking into consideration Board members’ required competencies, effort and the scope of the Board work, including the number of meetings.
+Efforts are made to ensure that the remuneration of the Board of Directors matches the level in comparable companies, whilst also ensuring the remuneration is aligned with the business strategy and long-term objectives of the Company.

 Members of the Board receive a fixed cash amount (Directors Fee), which is subject to shareholders ‘approval in the General Meeting and to be reported in the annual report of the Company.
 In addition to the Directors Fee, the Chairman receives Chairman Fee, the amount of which will also subject to shareholders ‘approval in the General Meeting.